lafncow/lafncow.github.io/about.md

 permalink: /about/
 ---

-I grew up in the Midwest and studied in beautiful Madison, WI, where I developed a love of cheese & beer.
+I grew up in the Midwest and studied in beautiful Madison, WI, where I developed a fondness for cheese & beer.
 I pursued graphic and web design while fostering a love of messing with code and computers.
 In 2008 I fled massive snow falls for the mossy home of Bill Gates and Bigfoot.
 Since then I have been working in research and analysis, primarily of social media data.
 I quickly fell in love with statistics and have been studying data science aggressively.

 I am now a data science manager for Deloitte Digital's Social Intelligence practice.
 I endeavor to provide a holistic perspective to data though my background in statistics, development, and graphic design.
 I am passionate about transforming data into understanding in a way that excites and enriches.